 FORMATION OF WATER DISTRICTS

-In 1945 a group of investors, including Ted Jurling, recognized Yucca Valley’s potential as the location for subdivisions, such as those being developed in other parts of Southern California.
-They bought three sections of land and installed the first functional pump, forming the Yucca Water Company, Ltd. This process was repeated by other groups of developers, resulting in community water companies serving the individual developments.
-Over time, consolidations took place.
-However, seven purveyors still retail water to their customers within the individual communities of Yucca Valley, Joshua Tree, Morongo Valley, Flamingo Heights, Landers, and 29 Palms.
+In 1945, a group of investors that included Ted Jurling recognized Yucca Valley’s potential as the location for post-war housing subdivisions like those being developed across Southern California.
+The group bought three sections of land and installed the first functional pump, forming the Yucca Water Company, Ltd. This process was repeated by other groups of developers, resulting in community water companies serving the individual developments.
+Over time, consolidations took place, but seven of them are still delivering water in the communities of Yucca Valley, Joshua Tree, Morongo Valley, Flamingo Heights, Landers, and Twentynine Palms.